The most expensive mistake in photography business

 • Three-email automated follow-up sequence

-• One clear CTA - calendar link, availability check, direct ask
+• One clear CTA: calendar link, availability check, direct ask

-Sign two
+Sign 02

 You feel busy all the time but can't explain where the time goes